ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.sql/README.md

 ], result => console.log('deleted'));
 ```

-To delete history data for some data point and for some range execute:
+To delete history data for some data point and for some range, execute:

 ```
 sendTo('sql.0', 'deleteRange', [